EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 2. Improve the search ranking algorithm
 3. Improve language localization

 I would suggest working on recommendation 1 and 2 first.
-Of limited engineering resource, I need to prioritize the recommendation that has the most impact on the achieving the goal.
+Of limited engineering resource, I need to prioritize the recommendation that has the most impact on the achieving the goal, which is to help users find what they are looking for with with shorter time and fewer clicks.
-It would be a simplification of the current user experience if users could find the autocomplete give them the intended results without clicking into the result page or they could find the intended results high up in the result page,

 # Question 4: If the recommendations will be completed, how to understand the recommendations are actually improvements of the old search function?